 Tuition and housing information for the 2015 Summer Institute will be posted as soon as available.

 Graduate students in the fields of American history, material culture, museum studies, historic preservation, and related fields, and professionals in the museum, education, or related fields are encouraged to apply.

 For further information contact Sally Gant, Director of Education & Special Programs (SGant@oldsalem.org or call 336-721-7361).

 About the MESDA Summer Institute

 Since the 1970s, the MESDA Summer Institute has provided graduate students, museum professionals, and independent scholars with an in-depth, practice-based education in the decorative arts and material culture of the early American South.
-The focus of the MESDA Summer Institute rotates between the three regions of the MESDA South: the Backcountry (2014), the Lowcountry (next in 2015), and the Chesapeake (next in 2016).
+The focus of the MESDA Summer Institute rotates between the three regions of the MESDA South: the Lowcountry (in 2015), the Chesapeake (next in 2016), and the Backcountry (next in 2017).